mjhm/cukelib/README.md

 ### Diagnostic Tips

-1. Run with environment variable cukelib_VERBOSITY set to 1, 2, or 3
+1. Run with environment variable CUKELIB_VERBOSITY set to 1, 2, or 3

 ### Contributing